North Carolina ELDT Pricing

 Whatever you pick, North Carolina Division of Motor Vehicles (NCDMV) verifies your ELDT completion through the FMCSA Training Provider Registry — DLA Academy auto-submits within 24 hours of completion.

-How DLA Academy Compares to Other ELDT Providers
+ELDT Training Cost — DLA Academy vs Other ELDT Training Providers

-Other FMCSA-approved ELDT providers typically charge $23–$75 per course.
-DLA Academy is consistently the lowest-priced FMCSA-approved option — same regulatory coverage (Appendix A to Part 380), same auto-submission to the FMCSA TPR, same 49-state acceptance.
-The difference is the price tag and the user experience: under 2 hours, mobile-friendly, no hidden fees, no upsells during checkout.
+How much is ELDT training?
+Across FMCSA-approved ELDT training providers, the online theory course typically runs $23–$75.
+DLA Academy is consistently the lowest-priced FMCSA-approved option at $20 per course — same regulatory coverage (Appendix A to Part 380), same auto-submission to the FMCSA TPR, same 49-state acceptance.
+The only differences are the price tag and the experience: under 2 hours, mobile-friendly, no hidden fees, no checkout upsells.

-What's the same at every approved provider: the curriculum (set by FMCSA), the registration with the federal TPR, and the legal weight of the completion.
-What's different: pricing, course length, and how aggressive the upsells are.
+What's identical at every approved provider: the curriculum (set by FMCSA), the registration with the federal TPR, and the legal weight of the completion.
+What's different: the ELDT training cost, course length, and how aggressive the upsells are.
+At $20, DLA Academy is the cheapest FMCSA-approved ELDT training cost on the market.

 More North Carolina CDL Resources